Overview

 Application Tips:

-• Apply early!
-Recommendation letters often take some time to be received after your recommenders are sent their email prompts.
-Your application can not be reviewed and decided on until all application components are received.
+- Apply early!
+Recommendation letters often take some time to receive after your recommenders are sent their email prompts.
+Your application cannot be reviewed and decided on until all application materials are received.

-• Low GPA?
+- Low GPA?
 You can still apply!
-Be sure to spend time on your personal statement.
+Be sure to spend extra time on your personal statement.
 Explain any academic shortfalls and what you have done to improve your knowledge and skills.
 You want to convince the admissions committee that you can succeed in graduate level coursework and that UCF’s program can best serve your academic and career goals.
 Regular admission requires an undergraduate GPA of 3.0 or higher.
 The CGS will first calculate your Last60 GPA and if that is below a 3.0, they will then calculate your Cumulative GPA.
-As long as one of the two calculations meet the requirement, you qualify to be admitted regularly.
-If they fall below a 3.0 you can still be admitted in a provisional status but it is even more important to spend time on your personal statement/statement of purpose.
-Programs are limited on how many students can be admitted in provisional status.
+As long as one of the two calculations meet the requirement you qualify to be admitted regularly.
+If they fall below a 3.0 you can still be admitted in a provisional status, but it is even more important to spend time on your personal statement/statement of purpose.
+Programs are limited on how many students they can admit in provisional status.

-• Unsure if graduate coursework is for you?
-Instead of enrolling in a Masters program you can sample some coursework by either applying as a non-degree seeking student or you can apply to a graduate certificate that relates to your academic interests.
-Qualifying courses taken prior to admission to the MA program can be transferred into the program once you are admitted (this should be limited to 9 credit hours, only grades of “B” or higher can be transferred).
+- Unsure if graduate coursework is for you?
+Instead of enrolling in a Masters program you can sample some coursework by either applying as a non-degree seeking student in a graduate certificate that relates to your academic interests.
+Qualifying courses taken prior to admission to the MA program can be transferred into the program once you are admitted (this should be limited to 9 credit hours).
+If you are still working on your undergraduate degree, you should also consider the Senior Scholars Program.
+This program allows you to take graduate level coursework during your undergraduate degree.
+Graduate courses completed with a “B” or higher can count towards both your undergraduate degree and future graduate program at UCF!
 To apply for non-degree seeking status or a graduate certificate program just visit the CGS Application portal.
+To apply for the Senior Scholars Program visit: sciences.ucf.edu/politics/undergraduate/senior-scholars-program

-• Unsure how to approach getting recommendation letters?
-Often times students fail to establish close faculty connections during their undergraduate programs so identifying faculty that can provide you with recommendation letters can be a struggle.
-In these cases it is best to review your course history and identify faculty you have had the most contact with over your time at UCF.
-Send them an email detailing your intentions to apply to the graduate program, the courses you took with them, your grade in the courses, what skills you learned in their classes, and the career goals you have that would be supported by attaining a Political Science MA.
+- Unsure how to approach getting recommendation letters?
+Often students fail to establish close faculty connections during their undergraduate programs so identifying faculty that can provide you with recommendation letters can be a struggle.
+In these cases, it is best to review your course history and identify faculty you have had the most contact with over your time at UCF.
+Send them an email detailing your intentions to apply to the graduate program, the courses you took with them, your grade in the course, what skills you learned in their classes, and the careers goals you have that would be supported by attaining a Political Science MA.
 It would also be useful to include a resume that details any extracurricular activities or achievements.
 You may choose to meet with them at this point to request a recommendation letter or inquire via email about their ability or interest to provide a recommendation letter for you.
 Keep in mind that you only want GOOD recommendation letters so you should only be focusing on courses you performed well in when thinking of faculty.
 Not all faculty will be willing to provide a letter and that’s okay!
 Reach out to multiple faculty and politely follow up if you don’t receive a response after a reasonable amount of time.
+If you cannot identify 3 faculty to write you recommendation letters, you can substitute 1 or 2 letters with recommendations from supervisors or other individuals who can speak to your professional skills and likelihood to succeed in graduate level coursework and a Political Science MA program.

-• Interesting in funding?
+- Interesting in funding?
 The department has limited funding opportunities in the form of a GTA Assistantship.
 In exchange for up to 20 hours a week of GTA work assisting faculty members with their undergraduate courses, you will receive a tuition waiver, non-residency waiver, health insurance, and a stipend.
 This funding, if offered with admission, is guaranteed for two years / 4 semesters (fall 1, spring 1, fall 2, spring 2) assuming satisfactory academic progress.
-This funding opportunity is highly competitive and to be considered you must have a completed application submitted by the fall priority deadline of January 15.
+This funding opportunity is highly competitive and to be considered you must apply for a Fall admission term and by the priority deadline of January 15th.
 We also have limited summer funding available for those interested in enrolling in summer semesters.
 These positions are not offered with admission, instead a call for applications is sent out to all active students every spring.
 Occasionally one semester positions also open up.
-If that occurs all active students will receive and email encouraging them to submit an application for the funding if they are interested.
+If that occurs all active students will receive an email encouraging them to apply for the funding if they are interested.

-• What can I do with a Political Science MA?
-If you are interested in learning more about what kind of career opportunities are available for those with a Political Science MA or you would like to get a better idea of what topics you will be studying if you pursue this degree at UCF, you can reach out to the Political Science MA Coordinator, Dr. Andrew Boutton (Andrew.Boutton@ucf.edu).
-Dr. Boutton serves as advisor for the MA program and will serve as your main faculty contact if admitted to the program.
+- What can I do with an MA?
+If you are interested in learning more about what kind of career opportunities are available for those with a Political Science MA or you would like to get a better idea of what topics you will be studying if you pursue this degree at UCF, you can reach out to the Political Science MA Coordinator, Dr. Kelsey Larsen (Kelsey.larsen@ucf.edu).
+Dr. Larsen is the advisor for the MA program and will serve as your main faculty contact if admitted to the program.

 Funding